rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 But what if you don't know where to start?
 Or what if you don't want to invest serious 💰💰💰 in a fully decked-out tracker?
 Well, have I got a tutorial for you!

-I built a low-cost (< $100 USD) cellular- and GPS-enabled tracking system and sent it, literally, around the world to (almost) every continent.
-I tracked its location with a cloud-based dashboard and even updated some settings on the trackers themselves **after** I had sent them on their journey.
+I built a low-cost (< $100 USD) cellular- and GPS-enabled tracking system and sent it, literally, around the world to almost every continent.
+I tracked its location with a cloud-based dashboard from Ubidots, and even updated some settings on the trackers themselves **after** I had sent them on their journey.

 Let's dive into the hardware used, the low-code tracker configuration steps, and the cloud dashboard built to monitor this little tracker and its amazing voyage around the globe 🌍.